don/NDEF/README.md

 ### NfcTag

-Reading a tag with the sheild, returns a NfcTag object.
+Reading a tag with the shield, returns a NfcTag object.
 The NfcTag object contains meta data about the tag UID, technology, size.
 When an NDEF tag is read, the NfcTag object contains a NdefMessage.

 ### NdefMessage